How to Organize Medical Records for an Aging Parent

 Before each appointment, review what the doctor will likely need:

-• New doctor: Comprehensive medical history, medication list, recent test results
+• New doctor: Detailed medical history, medication list, recent test results

 • Follow-up: Previous visit notes, test results ordered, medication list